Transvaginal Mesh Lawsuits

 Beltz v.
 Ethicon

-Sharon Beltz won $2.4 million against Ethicon in May 2017 after she said the company’s Prolift mesh caused complications.
+Sharon Beltz won $2.4 million in a trial against Ethicon in May 2017 after she said the company’s Prolift mesh caused complications.
 The company appealed and in August 2019, the Supreme Court of Philadelphia upheld her verdict.

 Carlino v.
 Ethicon